Marko Pešić

-Marko Pešić (Марко Пешић, born 6 December 1976) is a German professional basketball executive and former player, currently serving as the general manager in the Bayern Munich of the Basketball Bundesliga.
+Marko Pešić (Марко Пешић, born 6 December 1976) is a German and Serbian professional basketball executive and former player, currently serving as the general manager in the Bayern Munich of the Basketball Bundesliga.
 He represented Germany internationally.
 His father is a Serbian basketball coach and former player Svetislav Pešić.

 Early life

 Pešić was born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
 His father Svetislav played for the Sarajevo-based team Bosna of the Yugoslav Basketball League during that time.
-He moved to Germany in 1987 when his father become a head coach of the Germany national basketball team.
+He moved to Germany in 1987 when his father became a head coach of the Germany national basketball team.

 Playing career

 Pešić spent most of his professional basketball career with the Alba Berlin of the German League.
 He also stints with RheinEnergie Köln, as well as the Iraklis Thessaloniki of the Greek Basket League, and the Lottomatica Roma and the Teramo Basket in Italy.

 His father was his coach while he played for the Alba Berlin (1995–99) and the Lottomatica Roma (2005–06).